LiteLDev/liteloaderbds-documentation/en/Usage.md

 ## 🎯 Add Some Plugins

-There are two types of plugins: LL plugins and LLSE plugins.
+There are 3 types of plugins: LL plugins, LLSE plugins and LL.NET plugins.

 LL plugins are compiled native plugins, written in C++, Go, C# or Rust, which have better performance but cannot be loaded, unloaded or reloaded after the server starts.

 LLSE plugins are script plugins, written in JavaScript, Python or Lua, which can be flexibly managed and have better security but perform worse.

+LL.NET plugins are runs on the .NET developer platform(CLR) and is written in a CLS-compatible language(such as C#, Visual Basic.NET, and F#, etc.).

 ### Find Your Favorite Plugins